kelsheyk/election-algos-byzantine-voters/README.md

 F: The number of suspected byzantine voters to prune.
 inputFileName: Input file of voter rankings as described above

+Example:
+    java -cp ".;Libraries/*" prunedkemeny.PrunedKemeny 2 TestCases\ThreeCandidateSevenVoter.txt

 Assumptions:
 There is a strict order on candidate preference -- a voter cannot be indifferent between 2 candidates.
 Every voter ranks all candidates.

+# Build steps from the command line

+Windows:

+1. Have java jdk bin on your path
+2. Navigate to the root directory election-algos-byzantine-voters
+4. Run `javac -d . -classpath ".;Libraries/*" *java`
+    1. Note that `-d .` creates the required package directory, prunedkemeny, in the root at build time

+Solaris, Linux, and OS X

+1. Same as above but use : instead of ; as the classpath separator both for building and running